ScaliaLabAtmos/AntarcticSeaIceExtent/README.md

 Details are available [here](https://app.dimensions.ai/details/grant/grant.7704972).

-All correspondence and requests for materials should be addressed to [Ryan Fogt] (mailto:fogtr@ohio.edu).
+All correspondence and requests for materials should be addressed to [Ryan Fogt](mailto:fogtr@ohio.edu).

 ### Reference